Energy Justice Across Borders

 Dr. Gunter Bombaerts is assistant professor in the Philosophy and Ethics group at Eindhoven University of Technology, the Netherlands.
 Gunter’s interests focus on ethics in the participatory processes in energy transition and ethics education in engineering curricula.
 Currently he is TU/e’s project leader of the H2020 project ‘SCALINGS’ in which he analyses ethical aspects of the scaling of co-creation.
 He is involved in an INTERREG project on community based virtual power plants and in a project on deep geothermal energy critical innovation systems.
 He has a passionate interest in global philosophy applied to energy systems, especially how non-western ethical systems impact participatory processes on design and innovation as value-sensitive design.
 Gunter is also coordinator of the TU/e’s User-Society-Enterprise program for engineering students.
 In this function, he does educational research on motivation, deep learning, competence measurement and professional identity in ethics education in engineering curricula.
 He is member of working groups on ethics and engineering education in SEFI and CDIO.

-Dr. Kirsten Jenkins is an early career Lecturer in Human Geography and Sustainable Development within the School of Environment and Technology (SET) at the University of Brighton.
-Prior to this, she was a Research Fellow in Energy Justice and Transitions within the Centre of Innovation and Energy Demand (CIED).
+Dr. Kirsten Jenkins is an early career Lecturer in Energy, Environment and Society within the Science, Technology and Innovation Studies group at the University of Edinburgh.
+Prior to this, she was a Lecturer in Human Geography at the University of Brighton and a Research Fellow in Energy Justice and Transitions within the Centre of Innovation and Energy Demand (CIED), part of the Science Policy Research Unit (SPRU) at the University of Sussex.
 Kirsten’s background is as a sustainable development and human geography scholar with research interests that centre on energy justice, energy policy, and sustainable energy provision and use.
-She has published widely, serves as Managing Editor of Energy Research & Social Science and Associate Fellow of the Durham Energy Institute and has worked on projects funded by the RCUK Energy Programme and ESRC.
+She has published widely, serves as Managing Editor of Energy Research & Social Science and Associate Fellow of the Durham Energy Institute and has worked on projects funded by the RCUK Energy Programme and ESRC..

 Yekeen Sanusi is a Professor of Urban and Regional Planning at the Federal University of Technology, Minna, Nigeria.
 He holds B.Sc. in Geography, M.Sc. in Urban and Regional Planning and PhD in Geography.
 His interest in energy covers energy access, energy justice, energy poverty, policy and planning.
 He has successfully supervised many postgraduate theses (PhD, Master and Postgraduate Diploma) and has contributed to programme development at both undergraduate and postgraduate levels.
 He was Deputy Dean, School of Environmental Technology of the Federal University of Technology, Minna between 2006 and 2008 and Head of Department, Urban and Regional Planning between 2008 and 2012.
 Between September 1st, 2012 and August 31st, 2016, he was the Dean of the School of Environmental Technology.
 He is a member of Nigerian Institute Town Planners, Registered Town Planner and a member of many research networks.
 He has served as a visiting scholar in two other Nigerian universities; Kaduna State University, Kaduna and Ahmadu Bello University, Zaria.
 He has also served as a Visiting Professor at Pan African University Institute for Water and Energy Sciences (PAUWES), Tlemcen, Algeria.